aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 -   None

+## Introduction

+TODO : Intro

+### Terminology

+TODO : Fill this section

+#### CodeLens

+CodeLenses are visual decorators anchored to a document location.
+They are used to convey information and/or provide a link that triggers an action.
+They are a presentation-only mechanic and are not inserted into a file.
+Additional information and examples about CodeLenses can be found [on the VS Code blog](https://code.visualstudio.com/blogs/2017/02/12/code-lens-roundup).

+#### Debug Configuration

+Debug Configurations are JSON entries in a VS Code workspace's `launch.json` file.
+These allow users to configure what they would like to Debug, then press F5 (or the Debug button) to start a Debugging session.
+VS Code extensions can provide additional Debug Configuration types, and implement behavior for these types.

+More information about VS Code Debugging can be found [in the VS Code Documentation](https://code.visualstudio.com/docs/editor/debugging).

+TODO : UNKNOWN: DEBUG VS Run WIThOUT DEBUGGING

+#### SAM Template

+TODO : Write

 ## Overview

 The Local Debugging features released in version 1.0 are limited, and have some design limitations.
 TODO Reference Issue.
 This proposal improves the user experience with additional ways to locally debug SAM Applications, and disambiguates some of the unspecified behaviors.